GerFr/Python-Gravity-Simulation/README.md

 The Barnes hut algorythm is highly optimised for many bodies and makes larger scale n body simulations possible.

+Example runs can be found at YouTube with https://youtube.com/@physimdev.

 Any help or assistance is greatly appreciated.
 Kindly share this project!